TabelO-1/DND/Veldraxian Campaign/Session Prep/Session 1 Prep/S1 Session Summary.md

 Note: the other two didn't have the greatest chance to interact, as Tolin and Shadow bickered back and forth a lot.

 Aeris: Maintained his distance, was generally quiet and less familial with everyone, as he met them for the first time.
 Quenlith: Also didn't talk much, but her interactions was that of loyalty with to Grandfather.
-Was also very conscious of his elderly state
+Was also very conscious of his elderly state.
 Shadow: Was very friendly with the Grandfather, on more than one occasion, giving him a hug.
-Was very interested in listening to him
+Was very interested in listening to him.
 Tolin: The interrupter and immature one.
 She interrupted the Grandfather with rude comments, always one to speak her mind.
 She clearly is attached to the Grandfather, in her own way (being rude) she displayed general rebellion against him, but also conformed, and yet was very clear on not allowing him to strain his old body.

 **Quick Summary**: